Daedalus-/Haroldcoin-Node/README.md

   cd Haroldcoin-Node
 ```

-You now need to make a data directory where the node will save its config file as well as all of the blockchain, NFT data, etc. (Make sure it has enough space.)
+You now need to make a data directory where the node will save its config file as well as all of the blockchain, etc. (Make sure it has enough space.)

 ```bash
   mkdir /data/haroldcoin